Aplocheilus parvus: Diet

 A. parvus are diurnal feeders that prey on adult and larval stages of Insecta (coleoptera, Hymenoptera), Maxillopoda (Copepod), and Malacostraca.
 These fish are also selective eaters, so regardless of prey scarcity and habitat type, A. parvus will continue to prefer insects and insect larvae.
 Because of their selective eating habitats, they are considered potential biological controls against harmful insect larvae, such as mosquitos, without needing to introduce potentially invasive species.

 Peak feeding times occur midday but differ in abundance of food consumption among sexes.
-During peak consumption, males consume a fewer amount of prey compared to females.
+During peak consumption, males consume a lesser amount of prey compared to females.
 Nutritional intake can affect egg fecundity and quality, so it's possible this occurs to support females during breeding season and improve fitness.
 As a result, this may vary depending on season and abundance of preferred prey.